 - salt and pepper season to taste

-- Chop the onions into little pieces
+- Peel and then chop the onions into little pieces

 - Pour oil in a heated pot and sauté the onions